 Prepare for the Weather When Visiting Boston with Kids

 Depending on the season of your trip, you may need to prepare for weather when you visit Boston with kids.
-You’ll find the most pleasant weather June through October, with highs in the 70s and 80s in the summer and 60s and 70s in the fall.
+You’ll find the most pleasant weather June through October, with highs in the 90s in the summer and 60s and 70s in the fall.
 In the summer, you can head out to Cape Cod for beautiful beaches, but that is a vacation in itself!
-November through February can be quite cold and even snowy, so you’ll need warm winter clothes in those months.
-Springtime is beautiful, but the average temperature can range from the 30s to 60s, so wear layers and check the weather for your visit so you are prepared for whatever comes your way.
+November through February can be very cold and even snowy, so you’ll need warm winter clothes in those months.
+Because Boston is an oceanside city, the winds during the winter make the temperatures feel even more drastic.
+Make sure you plan ahead!
+Springtime is beautiful, but the average temperature can range from the 40s to 60s, so wear layers and check the weather for your visit so you are prepared for whatever comes your way.
 You may be interested in packing an umbrella or raincoat.

 Read Up Before Visiting Boston with Kids